crond-jaist/iotrain-sim/README.md

    Contiki VM download the latest version of the software from the [releases](https://github.com/crond-jaist/iotrain-sim/releases) page on GitHub.
-The IoTrain-Sim code assumes that the archive will be extracted in the directory `/home/user/iotrain-sim/`.
+The IoTrain-Sim code assumes that the archive will be extracted into the directory `/home/user/iotrain-sim/`.
 In case you use a different location, update accordingly the variable `IOTRAIN_PATH` in the file `code/storyboard.py`.
-Then install the Python Tkinter toolkit used for the IoTrain-Sim GUI by running the command below:
+Next, install the Python Tkinter toolkit used for the IoTrain-Sim GUI by running the command below: